aqeelsadiq/Full-stack-web-application/README.md

 # Full-stack Web Application

-A full-stack web application that facilitates user data collection, storage in a backend database, generation of detailed analysis reports /collects user information to store in backend database and provide analysis reports based on data collected.
+A full-stack web application that collects user information to store in backend database and provide analysis reports based on data collected.

 ## Table of Contents